They Live by Night

 Ray’s meticulous handling of this film earned him no respect whatsoever from Halliwell’s Film Guide, and the remarks printed there are evidence rather of a deep disaffection with the cinema than of anything else.
 This is true of much film criticism, so that it can be added to the famous axiom that those who would rather do something else write film reviews.

-The initial sequence of Herod’s death lays out his earnest dilemma, Yordan’s I mean, with an overhead shot conveying the dead king in the upper part of the image, below him the son on the throne.
+The initial sequence of Herod’s death lays out his earnest dilemma, Yordan’s that is, with an overhead shot conveying the dead king in the upper part of the image, below him the son on the throne.
 This is the principal element of the dramatic construction, and it’s instantly repeated as the forces of Barabbas occupying the lower part of the screen, above them the Roman army defiling past.
 Vertical elements, then horizontal organization on the two thieves, and a crucial diagonal as well.

 The Herod shot continues as Jesus looking down at John the Baptist (on a diagonal) seen through the grill of the prison window.
 The point of all this spectacular reflection of an architectural theme is the great modulation of the Sermon on the Mount (analogous perhaps to Raphael’s School of Athens) as a vision of Paradise with heavenly multitudes.